 The historic city of New Orleans, Louisiana, is located along the Mississippi River in the southeastern part of the state.
-This unique city, with its colonial French and Spanish character, is known for its annual Mardi Gras festival, jazz music, and flavorful Creole cuisine.
+With its colonial French and Spanish character, this unique city is known for its annual Mardi Gras festival, jazz music, and flavorful Creole cuisine.

 Before European exploration and settlement, many Indian tribes lived in Louisiana, including the Natchez, Atakapa, Caddo, Tunica, and others.
 These tribes, encompassing the Mississippi Valley and Gulf Coast region, ranged from small clans of hunters to large communities of farmers.

 Spaniards were the first to venture into this region when Hernando de Soto led an expedition in 1542 along the Mississippi River.
 However, the climate and geography convinced Spain to look elsewhere for precious metals and fertile soil.
 Afterward, Louisiana was ignored for nearly a century and a half until France’s King Louis XIV began encouraging exploration of the might river to enlarge his empire and halt Britain’s and Spain’s expansion.
 In 1682, René-Robert Cavelier, Sieur de La Salle, reached the river’s mouth and proclaimed possession of the river and all the lands drained by it for France, naming this vast expanse “Louisiane,” or “Louis’ Land.”

 Jean-Baptiste Le Moyne, Sieur de Bienville, continued to explore the Mississippi River and, in 1718, founded the city of New Orleans, which was named after the Duke of Orleans, who reigned as Regent for Louis XV from 1715 to 1723.
 Engineers laid out a grid of streets with a Place d’Armes at present-day Jackson Square, and the area is now known as the French Quarter.
 The city became the capital of the French Colony of Louisiana in 1723.